Nathaniel Fick: Career

-In 1998, after his junior year at Dartmouth, Fick attended the United States Marine Corps Officer Candidates School and was commissioned a second lieutenant upon graduating college the following year.
+In 1998, after his junior year at Dartmouth, Fick attended the United States Marine Corps Officer Candidates School and was commissioned a second lieutenant upon graduating college on June 12, 1999.

 Fick was trained as an infantry officer and was eventually assigned as a platoon commander to 1st Battalion 1st Marines.
 He was an officer in the Amphibious Ready Group of the 15th Marine Expeditionary Unit based in Darwin, Northern Territory, training with the Australian Army for humanitarian operations deployment to East Timor until the September 11 attacks.
 He then led his platoon into Afghanistan for Operation Enduring Freedom to support the War on Terror.
 Upon his return to the United States in March 2002, he was recommended for Marine reconnaissance training.
 He also completed Army Airborne School.
 He subsequently led Second Platoon of Bravo Company of the 1st Reconnaissance Battalion during the invasion of Iraq in 2003.

 Fick left the U.S. Marine Corps as a captain in December 2003, and used the GI Bill to attend Harvard Business School and the Harvard Kennedy School.
 He came to public notice for his writing on military life and the conflicts in Afghanistan and Iraq.
-His memoir One Bullet Away won the Colby Award in 2006.
+His memoir One Bullet Away was a New York Times bestseller, one of The Washington Post's "Best Books of the Year," and won the Colby Award in 2006.

 Fick became the chief operating officer (COO) at the Center for a New American Security in 2008 and later was appointed CEO in June 2009.

 He was elected to Dartmouth College's board of trustees in April 2012 and served for eight years.

-Fick served as the CEO of cybersecurity software company Endgame from 2012 through its acquisition by search company Elastic in 2019, when he became Elastic's general manager of information security.
+Fick served as the CEO of cybersecurity software company Endgame from 2012 through its acquisition by search company Elastic in 2019, when he became the general manager of Elastic's information security business globally.
 He was recognized in 2018 by Fast Company magazine as one of the "Most Creative People in Business."

 He testified before the United States Senate on Iraq and spoke at the 2008 Democratic National Convention in Denver on August 28, 2008, the night Barack Obama accepted the presidential nomination.

 He has served on the Military & Veterans Advisory Council at JPMorgan Chase & Co.